U.S. presses the ‘reset button' on technology that lets cars talk to each other

 V2X allows cars and trucks to exchange location information with each other, and potentially cyclists and pedestrians, as well as with the roadway infrastructure itself.
 Users could send and receive frequent messages to and from each other, continuously sharing information about speed, position, and road conditions — even in situations with poor visibility, including around corners or in dense fog or heavy rain.

-“The roadway is safer when all the vehicles are connected, and when all those road users are connected,” Bhatt said in an interview.
+“The roadway system is safer when all the vehicles are connected, and all the road users are connected,” Bhatt said in an interview.

 Safety advocates say V2X technology could help prevent thousands of crashes a year, and also mitigate damage by lowering the speed of impact when crashes do occur.
 They hope that help will bring down the number of traffic fatalities in the U.S., which has climbed to more than 40,000 per year.